 Clustering of property markets in order to assess appeal and future prospects from Deutsche Wohnen’s perspective.
 Core+ locations (metropolitan regions) are seen as particularly dynamic and fast-growing.
 Core locations show stable growth.
-Non-core locations are seen as slow-growing and are generally adjusted.
+Non-Core locations are seen as slow-growing and are therefore earmarked for disposal.

-Earnings before interest, taxes, depreciation and amortisation.
-The EBITDA is calculated by subtracting corporate expenses and other expenses and revenues from the total segment results from residential property management, disposal and Nursing and Assisted Living.
+Earnings before Interest, Taxes, Depreciation and Amortization.
+EBITDA is calculated by subtracting corporate expenses and other expenses and revenues from the total segment results from Residential Property Management, Disposals, Nursing Operations and- Nursing Assets.

 EBITDA plus one-off expenses and minus one-off revenues arising in conjunction with one-off projects (e.g. restructuring or acquisitions).

-EBT stands for earnings before taxes.
-The group also calculates this key figure as adjusted earnings before taxes (adjusted EBT): the EBT (as reported) is adjusted for the gains/losses from fair value adjustments of investment properties, gains/losses from fair value adjustments of derivative financial instruments and convertible bonds and other one-off effects.
+Earnings before Taxes.
+The Group also calculates this key figure as adjusted Earnings before Taxes (adjusted EBT).
+EBT (as reported) is adjusted for the gains/losses from fair value adjustments of investment properties, net income from fair value adjustment to financial instruments and other one-off effects.

-When calculating EPRA earnings, which represent the recurring earnings from the core operating business, the Group result is adjusted for, in particular, valuation effects, deferred taxes and earnings from Disposals.
+When calculating EPRA Earnings, which represent the recurring earnings from the core operating business, the Group result is adjusted for, in particular, valuation effects, deferred taxes and earnings from Disposals.

-The EPRA net asset value (NAV) indicates the asset value or intrinsic value of a property company.
-The value is calculated based on consolidated equity (before minority interests) adjusted for the effects of the exercise of options, convertible bonds and other rights to equity and adjusted for the fair values of derivative financial instruments and deferred taxes, i.e. adjusted for items which do not impact the long-term development of the group.
+The EPRA Net Asset Value indicates the asset value or intrinsic value of a property company.
+The value is calculated based on consolidated equity (before minority interests) adjusted for the effects of the exercise of options, convertible bonds and other rights to equity and adjusted for the fair values of derivative financial instruments and deferred taxes, i.e. adjusted for items which do not impact on the long-term development of the Group.

-The EPRA net initial yield is the annualised contracted rental income in relation to the fair value of the complete property portfolio plus an investor’s estimated additional purchase costs.
+The EPRA Net Initial Yield is the annualised contracted rental income in relation to the fair value of the completed property portfolio plus an investor’s estimated additional purchase costs.

 The fair value is the amount at which an asset could be exchanged between knowledgeable, willing and independent business partners.

-The FFO is, from the company’s perspective, a benchmark liquidity-oriented indicator for property companies which is derived from the group profit and loss account and is the basis for the dividend payout.
-Based on the EBITDA (adjusted), adjustments are made for any one-off items, non-cash finance expenses/revenues and non-cash tax expenses/revenues.
-FFO I (without disposals) is adjusted for the earnings from Disposals including personnel and material expenses (corporate expenses) as well as income taxes from the disposal segment.
-FFO II (including disposals) includes the earnings from Disposals before sales related valuations as well as personnel and material expenses (corporate expenses) and sales related income taxes for the Disposal segment.
+FFO is, from the company’s perspective, a benchmark, liquidity-oriented indicator for property companies which is derived from the Group profit and loss account and is the basis for the dividend payout.
+Based on EBITDA (adjusted), adjustments are made for any one-off items, non-cash finance expenses/revenues and non-cash tax expenses/revenues.
+FFO I (without Disposals) is adjusted for the earnings from Disposals including personnel and material expenses (corporate expenses) as well as income taxes from the disposal segment.
+FFO II (including Disposals) includes the earnings from Disposals before sales related valuations as well as personnel and material expenses (corporate expenses) and sales related income taxes for the Disposal segment.

-Financial covenants are agreements included in some financing contracts in which the borrower undertakes to comply with certain financial indicators set out in side agreements for the duration of the credit agreement.
+Financial covenants are agreements included in some financing contracts in which the borrower undertakes to comply with certain financial indicators set out in subsidiary agreements for the duration of the credit agreement.

 Disposal of buildings (block sales).

-Like-for-like rental growth describes the operating rental growth of the residential holdings which was managed continuously throughout the comparison period.
-Unless otherwise indicated, in the calculation, the net cold rent per square metre at the beginning of the comparison period is compared with the corresponding value at the end of said period.
+Like-for-like rental growth describes the operating rental growth of the residential holdings which were managed continuously throughout the comparison period.
+Unless otherwise indicated, the in-place rent per square metre at the beginning of the comparison period is compared in the calculation with the corresponding value at the end of the period.
 Changes to rent which occur as a result of acquisitions and disposals in the comparison period are adjusted accordingly.

-The LTV ratio describes the relationship between the total net financial liabilities and the value of investment properties plus non-current assets held for sale and land and buildings held for sale.
+The Loan-to-Value ratio describes the ratio of the total net financial liabilities to the value of investment properties plus non-current assets held for sale and land and buildings held for sale.

-The multiple market rent is calculated from the fair value divided by the annualised market rent at the relevant reporting date.
+The multiple market rent is calculated from the fair value divided by the annualised market rent on the relevant reporting date.
 The new letting rents achieved in the current year are used as the market rent.

-The multiple contracted rental income is calculated from the fair value divided by the annualised contracted rental income at the relevant reporting date for calculation.
+The multiple in-place rent is calculated from the fair value divided by the annualised rental income on the relevant reporting date.

-The net operating income is the operating earnings from Residential Property Management minus the staff, general and administration expenses arising in this context.
+The Net Operating Income is the operating earnings from Residential Property Management minus the staff, general and administration expenses (corporate expenses) arising in this context.
 It is comparable to the net rental income or the EBITDA from letting.

-Deutsche Wohnen determines the new letting rent by calculating the average agreed monthly net cold rent payments per square metre on the basis of the newly agreed rental contracts in the non-rent restricted units for the relevant properties in question during the relevant financial year.
+Deutsche Wohnen determines the new letting rent based on the average agreed monthly net cold rent payments per square metre on the basis of the newly agreed rental contracts in the non-rent restricted units for the respective properties during the financial year.
 The new letting rent is used as the market rent for the valuation of the management portfolio.

-The potential rent is the sum of the contracted rental income and vacancy loss.
+The rent potential is the sum of in-place rents and vacancy losses.